glueckpress/stringintelligenz/readme.txt

 = Does this plugin introduce “genderized” word endings? =

-In a few places, yes.
 We generally try to use alternative phrasing wherever possible instead.
-Word endings with a “gender star” can be found mostly on the word `Autor*in`.
+Word endings with a “gender star” could be found in version 0.1.0, mostly on the word `Autor*in`.
 We found it particularly hard to come up with an alternative so far.
 (The single-word string `Author` is [used widely across multiple contexts](https://wordpress.org/support/topic/author-ohne-kontext/) in WordPress.)
+Currently, the plugin uses female and male gender with a slash: `Autorin/Autor`.

 = Can I use this plugin for client sites? =